 First of all, who uses Introverted Intuition?

-Introverted Intuition, or “Ni” as type geeks call it (like me) is a cognitive function.
-That’s basically a fancy way of seeing it’s one of the ways we use our mind to perceive the world and make decisions.
+Introverted Intuition, or “Ni” as type geeks call it is a cognitive function.
+Cognitive functions are ways that we use our mind to perceive the world and make decisions.
 For INFJs and INTJs it’s the most preferred way they use their mind.
 ENFJs and ENTJs also use Ni as their preferred perceiving process, but it comes after Thinking or Feeling in terms of certainty and assurance.